ITNano/WikiSubtitleReader/README.md

 Akt3

 with one file for each song.

+Note that Python 3.x is used.
+Python 2.x will have syntax errors.

 ## Diff functionality
 For each time the scripts syncs data, a raw file is stored to be able to calculate